 In 2016, Windows Defender was but an annoying feature in Windows that would just catch Cain & Abel.
-Fast forward two years and now it’s one of the best, if not the best AV on the market.
+Fast forward two years and the introduction of Window’s Anti-Malware Scan Interface (AMSI) and suddenly it’s one of the best, if not the best AV on the market.
 When I created ADAPE, AV didn’t do anything about it.
 Kaspersky, McAfee, AMP, Windows Defender, etc. were all bypassed because everything was encoded using Invoke-Obfuscation.
 Within two months of publishing that script, Defender now hates it.
 I tried encoding the commands and scripts in different ways, but it still caught it.
 I didn’t have a clue on how to bypass this damn basic AV solution that was built into every modern PC.

 Recently, on an engagement, I had Empire set up, and used CrackMapExec to execute the Powershell payload on a target.
 Of course, it was blocked by Defender.
 No worries, CME supports Invoke-Obfuscation now and even has it built in with the –obfs switch.
 Surely it would work now, right?

 Wrong.
 Defender even caught that.
 Game on.
 By default, Empire spits out a base64 encoded payload that looks like this when decoded.